Automated guided vehicle: Traffic control

-Flexible manufacturing systems containing more than one AGV may require it to have traffic control so the AGV's will not run into one another.
+Flexible manufacturing systems containing more than one AGV may require it to have traffic control so the AGVs will not run into one another.
 Traffic control can be carried out locally or by software running on a fixed computer elsewhere in the facility.
 Local methods include zone control, forward sensing control, and combination control.
 Each method has its advantages and disadvantages.

 Zone control

 Zone control is the favorite of most environments because it is simple to install and easy to expand.
 Zone control uses a wireless transmitter to transmit a signal in a fixed area.
 Each AGV contains a sensing device to receive this signal and transmit back to the transmitter.
 If the area is clear the signal is set at "clear" allowing any AGV to enter and pass through the area.
 When an AGV is in the area the "stop" signal is sent and all AGV attempting to enter the area stop and wait for their turn.
 Once the AGV in the zone has moved out beyond the zone the "clear" signal is sent to one of the waiting AGVs.
 Another way to set up zone control traffic management is to equip each individual robot with its own small transmitter/receiver.
 The individual AGV then sends its own "do not enter" message to all the AGVs getting too close to its zone in the area.
-A problem with this method is if one zone goes down all the AGV's are at risk to collide with any other AGV.
+A problem with this method is if one zone goes down all the AGVs are at risk to collide with any other AGV.
 Zone control is a cost efficient way to control the AGV in an area.